CouchPotato/Alfred-Workflow/README.md

 Alfred 2 Workflow to easily add movies

 To setup you need to do `couch_set http://localhost:5050 YOUR_APIKEY_HERE` first.
-You api key you can find in CouchPotato settings > general (advanced).
+Your apikey can be found in the CouchPotato settings > General (advanced).

 To add a new movie just search using `couch your movie name`